010001000100000101000001/fightvault/README.md

   - An arrow pointing to the comment awaiting to be approved.
   - Comment displayed in bold for easy viewing.
   - Username and time and date slighty greyed out to not be too distracting from the main comments.
-  - Full CRUD functionality, a logged in user has the ability to edit and delete their own comments
+  - Full CRUD functionality, a logged in user has the ability to edit and delete their own comments.

 ![image](https://github.com/010001000100000101000001/fightvault/assets/147556282/c4112aa7-2344-4d14-9a31-7d54986056a9)